-PIER provides up to 5 years of pre-doctoral support (in the form of stipend and tuition) to students who enter through the graduate admissions process in any of several
+PIER is a certificate program for students already admitted to Ph.D. programs at Carnegie Mellon and provides up to 5 years of pre-doctoral support (in the form of stipend and tuition) to students who enter through the graduate admissions process in any of several

-participating departments at CMU, including Psychology, Statistics, Philosophy, Human Computer Interaction, Machine Learing, Computer Science, and Economics as well as disciplinary departments such as Physics, Chemistry,
+participating departments at CMU, including Psychology, Statistics, Philosophy, Human Computer Interaction, Machine Learning, Computer Science, and Economics as well as disciplinary departments such as Physics, Chemistry,

 and Mechanical Engineering, among others.
 (Although financial support is limited to U.S. Citizens or permanent residents, other qualified students may participate in PIER

 if they have other sources of support, such as various departmental fellowships and assistantships.)